“The first wealth is health.”

 – Ralph Waldo Emerson

-Start With Health
+Start with Health

-But after years of social conditioning thinking formal education is the only path to “success,” I made schoolwork my number one priority.
+But after years of social conditioning thinking formal education is the only path to success, I made schoolwork my number one priority.

 Investing in an internship during my senior year in college helped me land a job after graduation.
 Because the workplace was in the San Francisco Bay Area, California, I moved back home to live with my parents for convenience and increased savings.

 After transitioning from college to the professional world, I quickly shifted my focus to building my career.
 To make a positive early first impression on my fellow coworkers, I would go to work early and stay late.

-Dedicating most of my time chasing success, I didn’t have much time to take care of my health.
+Dedicating most of my time chasing success, I didn’t have much left to take care of my health.
 As a result, my body and mind slowly deteriorated.

 It didn’t help that my mom always made delicious yet unhealthy food.

-After one year in the professional world, I had gained fifteen pounds of fat.
+And after just one short year in the professional world, I had gained fifteen pounds of fat.
 Often times I felt sluggish and lethargic.

-The only thing that I wanted to do after work was to eat and sleep so I can get ready for the next day.
+The only thing I wanted to do after work was to eat and sleep so I can get ready for the next day.

 In addition, running errands and maintaining my social life filled most of my weekends.
 Rarely did I dedicate time to taking care of my health by exercising and eating nutrient-dense food.

 Health Transformation Journey

 But what tipped the scale and allowed me to make a lifelong change was that one memorable night.
 I was in the bathroom getting ready to take a shower and saw myself in the mirror.
 To say the least, I wasn’t happy with I witnessed.

 There were fats hanging on the sides of my body that I have never had before.